Leading the Charge: Embedding Health Equity into the Forefront of Value Based Care

 Kim Yu, MD is National Director for Clinical and Community Partnerships for Aledade, working with independent primary care practices to thrive in value based care.
 Dr. Yu speaks nationally on health equity, population health, value based care, health IT, leadership, advocacy, social media and physician wellness.
 Dr. Yu currently serves as Immediate Past President of the Orange County Chapter of the California Academy of Family Physicians; She also chairs WONCA's Special Interest Group in Health Equity, is an AAFP delegate to the AMA, and serves on NQF's EHR Care Coordination and Communication Committee.

-Kim Yu has no relevant financial interests to disclose.
+Kim Yu has no financial relationships with ineligible companies to disclose.

 Conflict of Interest Statements: